ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 );
 $RequestClientId = 789; // int | Filters results to the requested client ID.
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
-$RequestLocationId = 56; // int | Filters results to the requested location ID.
+$RequestLocationId = 56; // int | Filters the transaction results with the ID number associated with the location of the sale.
 $RequestOffset = 56; // int | Page offset, defaults to 0.
-$RequestSaleId = 789; // int | Filters results to the requested sale ID.
+$RequestSaleId = 789; // int | Filters the transaction results with the ID number associated with the sale.
-$RequestStatus = "RequestStatus_example"; // string | Filters results to the requested status.
+$RequestStatus = "RequestStatus_example"; // string | Filters the transaction results by the estimated transaction status.
-$RequestTransactionEndDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to transactions that happened before this date and time.
+$RequestTransactionEndDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters the transaction results that happpened before this date and time.
+Default: **today’s date**
-$RequestTransactionId = 56; // int | Filters results to the requested transaction ID.
+$RequestTransactionId = 56; // int | Filters the transaction results with the ID number generated when the sale is processed.
-$RequestTransactionStartDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to transactions that happened after this date and time.
+$RequestTransactionStartDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters the transaction results that happpened after this date and time.
+Default: **today’s date**

 try {
     $result = $apiInstance->saleGetTransactions($RequestClientId, $RequestLimit, $RequestLocationId, $RequestOffset, $RequestSaleId, $RequestStatus, $RequestTransactionEndDateTime, $RequestTransactionId, $RequestTransactionStartDateTime);